 Best Lantern: Vont 2 Pack LED Camping Lantern

 Made with military-grade materials, you can rest assured this battery-powered lantern is built to withstand even the stormiest and darkness of nights—it’s even water-resistant.
-It has a collapsible design that not only makes it easier to store—when it’s completely collapsed it’s only a few inches tall—but also lets you control the brightness of the light.
+It has a collapsible design that not only makes it easier to store—when it’s completely collapsed it’s only a few inches tall—but also it lets you control the brightness of the light.
 Open it a little for some brightness or a lot for the full power of its 30 LEDs.
 The lantern offers 360-degree illumination and runs for over 12 hours on three AAA batteries.
 It weighs just over 1 pound, which makes it perfect for packing along for fishing and camping trips, too.

 Best Headlamp: Foxelli Headlamp Flashlight